 Similar to the weakness of mobile APM, mobile RUM can alert teams to issues but doesn’t provide the context necessary to solve them.
 Mobile teams want a data platform that uncovers both known and unknown issues.
 Instead of monitoring for specific elements, they want a solution that will show every user-impacting issue, its impact, and provide the context needed to solve it.
-To that end, the next step up from mobile APM and mobile RUM is…
+That’s where mobile observability comes into play.

 Observability is a design concept defined as the ability of a system to enable identifying its internal states by analyzing its external outputs.
 In layman’s terms, you can look at an observable system from the outside and know exactly what’s happening inside.
 An observable application leverages design and instrumentation to provide insights that enhance monitoring and logging data.

-Let’s revisit one more time our analogy about how to monitor a person’s health:
+Let’s revisit, one more time, our analogy on monitoring a person’s health:

-- In mobile observability, we have a camera following the person around, cataloguing where they are and what they’re doing at any given time.
+- In mobile observability we have a camera following the person around, cataloging where they are and what they’re doing at any given time.
 In addition, we have a machine hooked up to them that continually sends us their body’s vitals so we know how they react physiologically to a given situation.

 As businesses increasingly turn to mobile as a primary revenue mechanism, the ability to make decisions with high-fidelity data and insights becomes a key competitive advantage.
 To move fast, it’s crucial to have full visibility into your mobile applications: